Tech-Guide

 Industry insiders familiar with the natural progression of the modern data center will appreciate that the current artificial intelligence (AI) trend has accelerated rather than altered the evolution of this bedrock of the information technology (IT) world.
 As technology progresses, it is natural for server processors to grow more powerful and consume more power, and so the predominant method of cooling them with air conditioning was always going to run into a wall.
 The advent of AI spurred the adoption of state-of-the-art CPUs and GPUs characterized by unprecedented thermal design power (TDP).
 As a result, the inevitable day when air cooling will no longer be enough may come sooner instead of later.

 Already, the most advanced AI chips on the market are barreling past the thermal limits of air cooling.
 At the time of writing, the average power density of an air-cooled server rack is well below 20 kilowatts (kW).
-A single NVIDIA H100 accelerator has a maximum TDP of up to 700 watts, while the next generation of enterprise GPUs, like NVIDIA B100 and B200, may have a maximum TDP of 1,000 watts.
+A single NVIDIA H100 accelerator has a maximum TDP of up to 700 watts, while the next generation of enterprise GPUs, like NVIDIA B200, may have a maximum TDP of 1,000 watts.
 If we use GIGABYTE’s G593-ZD1 AI Server as an example, a 5U server can house eight GPUs.
 In other words, even a moderately populated rack (which offers 42 to 48 rack units of space) will generate more heat than what’s generally considered cost-effective for air cooling.
 Because of this, it should come as no surprise that NVIDIA’s rack-scale AI supercomputer, the GB200 NVL72, was designed from the get-go to be deployed with liquid cooling.

 Learn More: